 |State Experience with ACA Open Enrollment: Successes and Lessons.
 Date Developed: 10/05/2013.
 Presenters: Joanne Jee, Michael Koetting, Richard Onizuka, and John Supra.
 Type: Webinar Archive.
 Level: Introductory.
 Length: 90 minutes.
 Source: National Academy for State Health Policy.|

 Children and Youth with Special Health Care Needs (CYSHCN) Training Spotlight.
 Trainings organized by the Core Domains for System Standards developed by the National Consensus Framework for Systems of Care for Children and Youth with Special Health Care Needs Project.

 Quality Improvement Training Spotlight.
-DRAFT.
 Trainings focused on a formal approach to the analysis of performance and systematic efforts to improve it.

 Systems Integration Spotlight.
 Trainings and related tools on the topics of system integration, integrated services, and systems development

 Change Management Spotlight.
 Trainings organized by the five Change Management Competencies Needed by Public Health Managers (Thompson JM).